Companies are unaware of the huge risks they face from soil degradation.

 Natural and social scientists must work together to influence policy, says Lancaster’s new Professor of Political Ecology

 A team of hydrogeophysics research students have used advanced GPS and ultrasound to conduct a survey of Forrest Hills lake.

-Lancaster University is one of the top ten places in the UK to study Geography and Environmental Science, and the best in the North West.
+Lancaster University is ranked one of the best places in the world to study Geography and Environmental Sciences in the 2017 QS World University Rankings by Subject

 A list of the world’s 50 most important reefs to protect from climate change is being compiled by a global team of world experts including Professor Nick Graham of Lancaster University.

 A Lancaster University hydrologist has been elected as a foreign member of the U.S. National Academy of Engineering (NAE).

 Environmental scientist wins Fulbright Scholarship to write ‘A short history of the world in a loaf of sourdough’

 Braving the elements at 9am on New Year’s Day isn’t everyone’s idea of fun, but for Environmental Scientists at Lancaster University it has been a way of life for the last 50 years.